Iteration Complexity of Variational Quantum Algorithms: Background

 \subsection{Variational Quantum Algorithms}

-With the advent of \emph{variational quantum algorithms} (VQAs) \cite{Peruzzo_2014, Farhi2014, Wecker2015,McClean_2016, yuan2019theory,cerezo2021variational}, \emph{noisy intermediate scale quantum} (NISQ) devices \cite{Preskill2018quantumcomputingin}, which suffer from short coherence times, coherent and incoherent noise, a limited number of qubits and connectivity of those, they can be utilized in the hope of demonstrating quantum advantage for certain problem instances \cite{Arute2019}.
-VQAs have many disadvantages.
+The advent of \emph{variational quantum algorithms} (VQAs) \cite{Peruzzo_2014, Farhi2014, Wecker2015,McClean_2016, yuan2019theory,cerezo2021variational} came as a practical response to the challenges of \emph{noisy intermediate scale quantum} (NISQ) devices \cite{Preskill2018quantumcomputingin}.
+NISQ devices suffer from coherent and incoherent noise, short coherence times, and limitations on qubit connectivity.
+VQA attempt to achieve quantum advantage under those practical limitations.
+Of course, VQAs also have many disadvantages.
 By incorporating a hybrid classical-quantum framework, a significant overhead appears in preparing the initial quantum state to feed as input to the circuit, and significant computing potential is lost by frequent wave collapse by observation.
 On the other hand, one of their attractive features is that they provide a general framework that fits a range of problems, from quantum simulation \cite{Peruzzo_2014} to solving differential equations \cite{Kyriienko2021} and to designing quantum autoencoders \cite{Shaikh2022}, to name a few.
 No matter what class of problem one is interested in solving using VQAs, the basic structure of these algorithms is invariant, despite the fact that certain applications might benefit from different algorithmic subroutines.

 Specifically, VQAs are built around a quantum-classical loop.
 First, assuming that one contains data that can be encoded in a parametrized quantum circuit, one defines a cost function $C(\bs \theta)$, $\bs \theta \in \mathbb{R}^p$, whose true minimum, obtained by the optimizer $\bs \theta^* \coloneqq \argmin_{\bs \theta}C(\bs \theta)$, corresponds to the solution of the problem.
 Usually, $C(\bs \theta)$ is given as the expectation value of some operator $O \in \Herm(\mathbb{C}^d)$,